Chengdu J-20: Military

 By 2019, aviation researchers believed that the progress of J-20 signified that China had surpassed Russia in the application of contemporary aviation technologies such as composite materials, advanced avionics, and long-range weapons systems.
 According to Justin Bronk of the Royal United Services Institute, the J-20 is one of the examples of how China has transitioned from the dependency of Russian technology to developing indigenous sensors and weapons that are superior to those of Russia; and how China is beginning to build a clear lead over Russia in most aspects of combat aircraft development in the 2020s.
-The J-20 also symbolizes that the Western Bloc is losing the monopoly on stealth fighter technologies.

-In March 2022, the United States Air Force (USAF) general Kenneth Wilsbach described J-20s were flying professionally and he is "relatively impressed" with the Chinese command and control structure and AEW&C capabilities after confirming two nations had an encounter in South China Sea.
+In March 2022, United States Air Force (USAF) General Kenneth Wilsbach said that the J-20s were being used in a professional manner and that he was "relatively impressed" with the Chinese command and control structure and AEW&C capabilities, after confirming that the two nations' air forces had an encounter in the South China Sea involving F-35s and J-20s.
 In a separate comment, the general mentioned the E-3 Sentry AEW&C aircraft is insufficient for timely detection of the J-20s.
-In another press conference, Wilsbach downplayed his earlier remarks, saying himself will not "lose sleep about the J-20", but added the United States should keep the innovation pace in the development of sixth-generation fighter technologies to "not lose sleep".
-He later added that the United States knows China is on schedule for its 6th-generation fighter program.
+In another press conference, Wilsbach downplayed his earlier remarks, stating that he would not "lose sleep about the J-20", USAF Chief of Staff Gen. Charles Q. Brown reflected the same sentiment, but added that the United States needs to keep up the innovation pace in the development of sixth-generation fighter technologies to not "lose sleep".
+Gen. Mark D. Kelly, the head of USAF Air Combat Command (ACC) added that the United States knows China is on schedule for its 6th-generation fighter program.

+In June 2022, the US Air Force reactivated the 65th Aggressor Squadron, equipped with F-35A to conduct opposing force training and replicate Chinese aircraft threats.
+Nellis Air Force Base planned to further upgrade its fleet with more F-35s and F-22s to replicate the Chinese fifth-generation fighters.

+In July 2024, USAF Major Joshua Campbell of CASI recommended that, for future combat systems, the USAF evaluate the concept on which the twin-seat J-20 fighter was based.
+Campbell found merit in China's approach to human-to-machine interaction in an operationally limited (CDO-L) combat environment with information saturation.
+He believed the twin-seat J-20, with its secondary pilot serving as a control operator for managing collaborative combat aircraft (CCA) and other aircraft in formation, could serve as an inspiration for the F-15EX program and air platforms beyond traditional roles before more advanced AI decision-maker becomes available.